Running in an inverter generator

 Tip: By slowly pulling the pull rope with out using enough effort to start the generator you will prime fuel through the fuel lines making the inverter generator easy to start.

 Run the Redback RB4 inverter generator with a small load (less than 2500) for 20 hours.
 A 500w -1000w load is perfect for the run-in procedure.

 5. First service.

 After completing your 20 hours run in period it’s important to complete your first service.
-This can be done by iTechworld or most small engine mechanics.
+This can be done by iTechworl, small engine mechanics or even by yourself.
 There are 5 things to be done in this service.
 Replace the oil, clean the air filter, clean the sediment tray, clean the spark arrestor and change the spark plug.